Culture, Arts & Media

 That is where Ori Gold and Hadar Horwitz come in.

 The 2023 Jerusalem Report feature on Better Together presents them not as isolated curiosities but as products of a local wrestling ecosystem.
 They trained in Israel, worked the indie scene, then went to Florida to sharpen their craft near a major wrestling talent network.
-The pair described their act as an extension of their real dynamic, not a fake story pasted over strangers.
+The pair described their act as an extension of their actual dynamic, not a fake story pasted over strangers.

 The Post's broader history piece also helps explain why Israeli wrestlers push so hard abroad.
 A small scene teaches urgency.
 When there are fewer stages, every stage matters more.